redhat-documentation/mw-shared-modules/README.md

 3. After the PR is merged:

   * Update your book to point to the module.
-For more information, see #reusing-a-shared-module.
+For more information, see [Reusing a shared module](#reusing-a-shared-module).
   * If necessary, notify other Middleware writers about the shared module so that others can use it.

 TODO: describe how to share a module that includes images